chris0103/java/README.md

-all-in-all
+Java
 ==========

-This project holds all the personal programs for tools, study and other miscellanies.
+This project holds all the personal Java programs for tools, study and other miscellanies.